Art of History 2016-2017

-The Art of History is an innovative program that teaches New York and American history, art history, as well as visual arts using tangible historical evidence from the vast collections of New York’s oldest museum.
+The Art of History is an innovative program that teaches New York and American history, art history, and the visual arts using tangible historical evidence from the vast collections of New York’s oldest museum.
 Students will hone their observation and descriptive skills as they create art projects to visually document their history learning.
-Class topics include Slavery in New York, The Civil War & New York, Westward Expansion, Immigration in New York, Transportation Long Ago, and The Industrial Revolution.
+Class topics include Natives and Newcomers: Life in New Amsterdam, The American Revolution, Slavery in New York, Transportation Long Ago, and The Industrial Revolution.

 The Art of History

 *Students must be the age required for their specific class by the date of the first class.

 Fridays from 1:30 – 3:00 pm

 $150 per series, $700 if you book all five.*